codingTheWorld777/Project-----SHAPE-UP/README.md

 - When you click the select button in the **"Draw Card"** area but there are maybe some places where the possible position(s) does not turn green, please click this button at least once to update the GUI.
 - When you are unable to place a card after moving one (although the spaces turn green), click your **"End my turn"** button if you are currently on your turn.

+👉 Download **project.jar** to enjoy the game

 <h2>Remark:</h2>
-- You can play this game in the GUI at the same time in the console.
+📛 You can play this game in the GUI at the same time in the console.
 To do it, firstly you need an IDE that can compile and run a Java program.
 After installing the IDE and its environment, to play this game, you need to clone the source codes from my repository into one of your folder's directory: </br>

 		$ git clone https://github.com/codingTheWorld777/Project-----SHAPE-UP.git

 </br>

+📛 Start the program and in the last option, choose **"Yes"**.
+BE CAREFUL, this option is just to test the program !! </br>
+📛 If you activate the game on the console: If you want to play on the graphical interface in this case, after drawing and placing a card, if you want to end your turn by clicking on the ** End my turn ** button, you have to wait 3-4 seconds and then click it to move on to the next player's turn.

-Open your IDE and enjoy the game! 😎
+🤘 Open your IDE and enjoy the game! 😎
 </p>
 </details>